josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 It is paperwork where protection is required.

-⸻
+---

-🚨 The Trigger Point
+## 🚨 The Trigger Point

 The critical trigger is notice.

 The duty question changes once any of the following has been flagged, inferred, recorded, complained about, or made reasonably apparent:

-* the person is identifiable;
+- the person is identifiable,
-* the person is being used as sentiment data, audience insight, community signal, behavioural indicator, risk proxy, or informal early-warning sensor;
+- the person is being used as sentiment data, audience insight, community signal, behavioural indicator, risk proxy, or informal early-warning sensor,
-* the person is becoming unusually visible because of that use;
+- the person is becoming unusually visible because of that use,
-* hostile actors, foreign-state proxies, extremist actors, private contractors, political groups, or online networks may be targeting them;
+- hostile actors, foreign-state proxies, extremist actors, private contractors, political groups, or online networks may be targeting them,
-* the targeting may be connected to their speech, community position, testimony, religious identity, political expression, survivor status, protest role, legal role, or public criticism;
+- the targeting may be connected to their speech, community position, testimony, religious identity, political expression, survivor status, protest role, legal role, or public criticism,
-* the person’s distress may be caused or worsened by exposure;
+- the person’s distress may be caused or worsened by exposure,
-* the person’s distress is then being recycled as further risk data;
+- the person’s distress is then being recycled as further risk data,
-* the person is suffering reputational, economic, digital, psychological, physical, professional, or civic harm;
+- the person is suffering reputational, economic, digital, psychological, physical, professional, or civic harm,
-* the Home Office or its suppliers continue to benefit from the signal while the person remains exposed.
+- the Home Office or its suppliers continue to benefit from the signal while the person remains exposed.

 Once that happens, the Home Office cannot safely say:

-“We were only observing.”
+> “We were only observing.”

 Observation is no longer neutral when the observer is powerful, the subject is identifiable, and the observer’s use of the subject may increase the subject’s risk.

-⸻
+---

-⚖️ Human Rights Act Risk
+## ⚖️ Human Rights Act Risk

 The Home Office is a public authority.